Nota30/genshingo/README.md

 ```

 ## Issues
+- If you don't get a users data that means they haven't set their profile to `public` in hoyolab.
+You can make it public by going to hoyolab settings.
 - Currently only works with the `os` servers so the `cn` servers won't work.
 Will be added in a later release maybe?